koenderks/jfa/README.md

 **Evaluation: Calculating confidence bounds for audit samples**

-This function takes a sample data frame or summary statistics about an evaluated audit sample and calculates a confidence bound accordint to a specified method.
+This function takes a sample data frame or summary statistics about an evaluated audit sample and calculates a confidence bound according to a specified method.
 The returned `jfaEvalution` object has a `print()` and `plot()` functions.

 - `evaluation()`